Thermo Fisher Scientific (NYSE:TMO) Issues FY 2021 Earnings Guidance

-Several equities research analysts have commented on the company.
-SVB Leerink boosted their price objective on Thermo Fisher Scientific from $600.00 to $675.00 and gave the stock an outperform rating in a research note on Monday.
-Jefferies Financial Group assumed coverage on Thermo Fisher Scientific in a report on Monday.
-They set a hold rating and a $540.00 target price on the stock.
-BTIG Research boosted their target price on Thermo Fisher Scientific from $610.00 to $700.00 and gave the stock a buy rating in a report on Wednesday.
-Benchmark boosted their target price on Thermo Fisher Scientific from $580.00 to $650.00 and gave the stock a buy rating in a report on Wednesday.
-Finally, Zacks Investment Research cut Thermo Fisher Scientific from a hold rating to a strong sell rating and set a $491.00 target price on the stock. in a report on Monday, July 12th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating, sixteen have given a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat, Thermo Fisher Scientific has an average rating of Buy and a consensus target price of $592.57.
+A number of research firms recently issued reports on TMO.
+Cowen increased their target price on Thermo Fisher Scientific from $560.00 to $655.00 and gave the stock an outperform rating in a research note on Thursday, September 23rd.
+KeyCorp raised their target price on shares of Thermo Fisher Scientific from $555.00 to $710.00 and gave the company an overweight rating in a research note on Monday, September 20th.
+UBS Group upped their price objective on Thermo Fisher Scientific from $595.00 to $670.00 and gave the company a buy rating in a research note on Tuesday, September 21st.
+BTIG Research boosted their target price on Thermo Fisher Scientific from $610.00 to $700.00 and gave the stock a buy rating in a report on Wednesday, September 22nd.
+Finally, SVB Leerink raised their price target on Thermo Fisher Scientific from $600.00 to $675.00 and gave the company an outperform rating in a report on Monday, September 20th.
+One research analyst has rated the stock with a sell rating, four have assigned a hold rating, fifteen have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company has a consensus rating of Buy and a consensus price target of $597.50.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, October 15th.
-Stockholders of record on Wednesday, September 15th will be given a dividend of $0.26 per share.
-This represents a $1.04 dividend on an annualized basis and a dividend yield of 0.17%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, October 15th.
+Shareholders of record on Wednesday, September 15th will be issued a $0.26 dividend.
+This represents a $1.04 dividend on an annualized basis and a dividend yield of 0.18%.
 The ex-dividend date of this dividend is Tuesday, September 14th.
-Thermo Fisher Scientific’s dividend payout ratio is currently 5.32%.
+Thermo Fisher Scientific’s dividend payout ratio is presently 5.32%.

-Thermo Fisher Scientific announced that its board has authorized a share repurchase program on Thursday, September 23rd that authorizes the company to buyback $3.00 billion in outstanding shares.
-This buyback authorization authorizes the medical research company to reacquire up to 1.3% of its shares through open market purchases.
-Shares buyback programs are typically a sign that the company’s management believes its shares are undervalued.
+Thermo Fisher Scientific announced that its Board of Directors has authorized a stock repurchase program on Thursday, September 23rd that allows the company to buyback $3.00 billion in shares.
+This buyback authorization allows the medical research company to purchase up to 1.3% of its stock through open market purchases.
+Stock buyback programs are often an indication that the company’s leadership believes its shares are undervalued.

-In related news, CEO Marc N. Casper sold 10,000 shares of the stock in a transaction on Wednesday, August 4th.
-The stock was sold at an average price of $539.05, for a total value of $5,390,500.00.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, Director Jim P. Manzi sold 572 shares of the stock in a transaction on Friday, July 30th.
-The shares were sold at an average price of $536.54, for a total value of $306,900.88.
+In other Thermo Fisher Scientific news, Director Jim P. Manzi sold 572 shares of the stock in a transaction dated Friday, July 30th.
+The stock was sold at an average price of $536.54, for a total value of $306,900.88.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, CEO Marc N. Casper sold 10,000 shares of the company’s stock in a transaction that occurred on Wednesday, August 4th.
+The shares were sold at an average price of $539.05, for a total value of $5,390,500.00.
 The disclosure for this sale can be found here.
-0.44% of the stock is currently owned by corporate insiders.
+Company insiders own 0.44% of the company’s stock.

 About Thermo Fisher Scientific